Harlan Mathews: Early political career

 Mathews joined the staff of the governor of Tennessee in 1950, serving governors Gordon Browning, Frank G. Clement and Buford Ellington.
-From 1961-1971 he served as commissioner of finance and administration.
+From 1961 to 1971, he served as commissioner of finance and administration.

 In January 1971, Mathews left the cabinet and entered the private sector for two years, working for Amcon International in Memphis.
 In 1973, he became the legislative assistant to longtime Tennessee Comptroller of the Treasury Bill Snodgrass.
 In 1974, Mathews was elected state treasurer by the Tennessee General Assembly after his predecessor, Tom Wiseman, resigned to run for governor.
 The Tennessee General Assembly elected Mathews to his first full two-year term as treasurer in 1975, where he served until January 1987, when he became deputy to Governor Ned R. McWherter.

 U.S. Senate

 In 1993, Tennessee Governor Ned McWherter appointed Mathews to the U.S. Senate following the resignation of Al Gore, who resigned to serve as Vice President of the United States.
 Upon appointing Mathews to the senate, McWherter announced Mathews’ role would be one of caretaker, to allow those who wanted to run for the position to prepare their campaigns.

 In mid-1993, Mathews expressed a desire to run in November 1994 for election to the remainder of Gore's senate term.
 "Hardly a day goes by that I don't get encouraged to get in there and offer myself" for next year's election, he said in July 1993.
 Mathews ultimately decided not to run in the special election and in December 1994, after Fred Thompson was elected to the seat, Mathews left office and resumed a law practice in Nashville, Tennessee.